3 Techniques for Risk Management in Trading

 Protection against Fear of missing an opportunity (FOMO)

-How it affects our trading?
+How does it affect our trading?

 - The fear of a missed opportunity may result in a premature trade.
 What most of us do We’re so afraid of missing a profit that we tend to constantly trade too early.